RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 ### 8. Adjusted Means

-Finally, **adjusted means** for the housing prices across ZIP codes are calculated, accounting for nuisance variables like `GRADEDESC`, `SALEDESC.x`, and `HEATINGCOOLING`.
+Finally, **adjusted means** for the parcel prices across ZIP codes are calculated, accounting for nuisance variables like `GRADEDESC`, `SALEDESC.x`, and `HEATINGCOOLING`.
 These adjusted means are visualized to identify which ZIP codes are the most and least expensive.

 #### Transformed Power Model
 <p align="center">